Besides offering a great deal of fun and freedom for young children, finger painting has therapeutic effects for kids.

 A few drops of liquid dish detergent added to paints before use makes cleanup even easier.

 Drying and Displaying

-Folding drying racks made for laundry work great to hang painted pictures with clothespins for air drying.
+Drying racks made for laundry are great for hanging paintings with clothespins for air drying.
 Protect the floor underneath to catch any drips.